jbnicolai/cgkineo-cli/README.md

 Installation
 ------------

-To install the Adapt CLI, first be sure to install [NodeJS](http://nodejs.org) and [git](http://git-scm.com/downloads), then from the command line run:-
+To install the CGKineo CLI, first be sure to install [NodeJS](http://nodejs.org) and [git](http://git-scm.com/downloads), then from the command line run:-

-        npm install -g adapt-cli
+        npm install -g cgkineo-cli

 Usage